dan-leo/masters/thesis/v8/4_results.md

 Physical Layer.

 Using this statistic it is possible to see if the module is having difficulty in communicating with the base station.
-Even if the module is in good coverage, ECL 0, there still might be issues causing the messages not to be sent or received.
+Even if the module is in good coverage, ECL Class 0, there still might be issues causing the messages not to be sent or received.

 **TX bytes**